-The fine art print market has been increasing over the past five years.
+The online fine art print market has increased over the past five years.
 Artists can easily promote and sell their original artwork and reproductions on multiple online platforms like an artist’s website, Etsy shop, social media, and blogs.
 Art collectors benefit because they can now discover new art from artists worldwide.
-The internet has changed the way sellers conduct business and the way people shop.

-Even though any artist or photographer can sell prints online, they still need to understand how to promote their work, price prints, what print sizes to offer, and where they will get their fine art prints.
+Even though any artist or photographer can sell prints online, they still need to understand how to promote their work, price prints, know what print sizes to offer, and where they will get their fine art prints.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy